-ECONOMIC PRESPECTIVE
+ECONOMIC PERSPECTIVE

-The global economy has been passing through a difficult phase and the Indian economy is no exception.
-The industrial growth has been on a downward trend for the last couple of years.
+The global economy has yet to come out of the difficult phase and the Indian economy is no exception.
 The Agriculture Sector, however, has shown positive growth, thereby contributing to the GDP.
 A rising trend in global crude oil prices has also compounded the pressure.
 The severe draught has posed a very serious challenge and in many states the agricultural growth is likely to be worst affected during current year.